idosal/mcp-ui/examples/appssdk-adapter-demo/README.md

 npm install @mcp-ui/server
 ```

-2. Create your MCP server with the examples above
+2. Create your MCP server with the examples above.

-3. Enable adapters by configuring the `adapters` field (e.g., `adapters.appsSdk.enabled: true`)
+3. **Register an Apps SDK template resource** – call `createUIResource` with the adapter enabled and expose it via `server.registerResource` (or the equivalent in your language SDK).
+The adapter wraps the HTML and switches the MIME type to `text/html+skybridge` so ChatGPT accepts it as an output template.

+4. **Reference that template from your tool definition** – when calling `registerTool`, set `_meta["openai/outputTemplate"]` to the template URI and include any other Apps SDK metadata (`openai/toolInvocation/*`, `openai/widgetAccessible`, `securitySchemes`, etc.).

+5. **Return plain MCP content from the tool runtime** – send text parts and/or `structuredContent` that match your declared schema.
+The template from step 3 is what ChatGPT actually renders, while other MCP hosts can still consume the textual/structured result.

-4. Deploy your server and connect it to the target environment (e.g., ChatGPT)
+6. Deploy your server and connect it to the target environment (e.g., ChatGPT).
+The manual wiring ensures both MCP-UI-native clients and Apps SDK clients share the same UI implementation.

-5. Your MCP-UI widgets will now work in that environment!

 ## Supported Features